ExpressGateway/express-gateway.io/_pages/resources.md

 <span>We are looking for community members to add to our growing list of contributors.
 There are a lot of ways to contribute:</span>
 <ul class="contribute">
     <li>Address an open issue in the project</li>
+    <li>Provide feedback on features and enhancements on the <a href="http://feathub.com/ExpressGateway/express-gateway" target="_blank">Express Gateway Feathub</a></li>
-    <li>Implement a feature sought after on the <a href="https://waffle.io/ExpressGateway/express-gateway" target="_blank">task board</a> and <a href="https://github.com/ExpressGateway/express-gateway/wiki/Express-Gateway-Roadmap" target="_blank">roadmap</a></li>
+  <li>Implement a feature on the <a href="https://github.com/ExpressGateway/express-gateway/wiki/Express-Gateway-Roadmap" target="_blank">roadmap</a> or help with what's currently being worked on in <a href="https://waffle.io/ExpressGateway/express-gateway" target="_blank">task board</a> for the next release</li>
     <li>Help answer questions with your expertise</li>
     <li>Add examples and documentation so others can get onboard easier</li>
+</ul>
 <span>Big or small, every effort counts!
 For more information check out the <a href="https://github.com/ExpressGateway/express-gateway/blob/master/Contributing.md" target="_blank">Contributor's guide in the Express Gateway repo.</a></span>
-</ul>
 <div class="res-cta" markdown="1">
 <div class="svg-fix res-contact">{% include res-contact.svg %}</div>
 [Get In Touch](mailto:info@express-gateway.io)